ksvan/node-red-contrib-komfovent/komfnodes/reverse.md

 - so-3 is office
 - so-4 is custom schedule

+#### Field naming conventions
-so-x fields are shown with a property data-selected="1" is currently active, but no property if not active.
+IDs with _ seems to be gathered at the det.html page. so-x fields are shown with a property data-selected="1" is currently active, but no property if not active. om-x fields are shown with a property data-selected="1" is currently active, but no property if not active. oc-x fields are shown with the same property if selected, but also set to 0 if not active.